Symplectic Structures with Non-Isomorphic Primitive Cohomology on open 4-Manifolds: McMullen-Taubes Type 4-manifolds

 for all $f$.
 Here $J$ is the Jordan matrix for $f^*-1$.
 We note it has two blocks of size 2 and one of size 1.
 It follows that

 A quick check shows

 Hence, we conclude Notice this dimension agrees with the number of blocks from $J$ of size at least 2.
-Computations from Section 2 show
+Computations from Section 2.1 show that for any choice of $\eta$ associated to $\omega_f$ we have either

-We now turn to $X_g$.
-Since $X_f$ is diffeomorphic to $X_g$, we must have Moreover, using the formula $\chi(\Sigma_{g,n}) = 2-2g-n$, it follows $\chi(\Sigma_{0,4})=-2 = 1 - b_1(\Sigma_{0,4})$, and so $b_1(\Sigma_{0,4}) = 3$.
+We now turn to $(X, \omega_g)$.
+Since $Y_f$ is diffeomorphic to $Y_g$, we must have Moreover, using the formula $\chi(\Sigma_{g,n}) = 2-2g-n$, it follows $\chi(\Sigma_{0,4})=-2 = 1 - b_1(\Sigma_{0,4})$, and so $b_1(\Sigma_{0,4}) = 3$.
 But by Rank-Nullity, $3 = 3 + \dim\text{Im}(g^*-1)$, from which it follows $\dim\ker(g^*-1)\cap\text{Im}(g^*-1) = 0$.
-Thus ${\it p}_2^+(X_g,\omega_\eta) = b_2(X_g) +1 =8\neq {\it p}_2^+(X_f,\omega_\eta)$.
+Thus ${\it p}_2^+(X,\omega_g) = b_2(X_g) +1 =8\neq {\it p}_2^+(X,\omega_f)$.
 We point out that from the Jordan form of the $f$, these monodromies are not Torelli elements of $\mathcal{M}(\Sigma_{1,4})$.
 However, by dimension considerations, we saw $\dim\text{Im}(g^*-1) =0$ and so $g$ {\it is} a Torelli element of $\mathcal{M}(\Sigma_{0,4})$.
 Moreover, even though each $f$, $f'$ coming from fiber $\Sigma_{1,4}$ are not Torelli, $f^*=f'^*$ and so it follows that $f'f^{-1}$ is a Torelli element.

-These calculations give the following theorem. \begin{Th} There exist fibrations $Y_{f}$ and $Y_{g}$ of the $3$-manifold $M$ with inequivalent associated symplectic 4-manifolds $(X_f, \omega_1)$, $(X_g, \omega_2)$, which can be distinguished by primitive cohomologies.
+These calculations give the following theorem. \begin{Th} There exist inequivalent fibrations of the $3$-manifold $M$ with inequivalent associated symplectic 4-manifolds $(X, \omega_f)$, $(X, \omega_g)$, which can be distinguished by primitive cohomologies.
 In particular, \end{Th} To establish Theorem \ref{fibration-thm}, it only remains to verify the toroidal type monodromies in Table \ref{mon-table}.
+Before this verification, we point out an interesting feature of $p_2^+$ in this situation.
+By calculations from Section 2, $p_2^+(X, \omega_h) = 8 +\dim\ker(h^*-1)\cap\text{Im}(h^*-1) \geq 8$ for {\it any} monodromy $h$.
+However, if $h$ is some monodromy on $\Sigma_{1, 4}$ we know its Jordan decomposition must give blocks of size $(2, 2, 1)$ or $(3, 1, 1)$.
+That is, $h$ has at least one block of size of at least 2, so that $p_2^+ > 8$.
+Consequently, $p_2^+$ can distinguish the monodromy type in the sense that $p_2^+(X, \omega_f)$ is always larger than $p_2^+(X, \omega_g)$ for any $f \in \mathcal{M}(\Sigma_{1, 4})$ and $g \in \mathcal{M}(\Sigma_{0, 4})$.
+Moreover, the toroidal type examples above all have block sizes $(2, 2, 1)$.
+But if a monodromy with sizes $(3, 1, 1)$ existed, $p_2^+$ could also distinguish the two.
+Nonetheless, the exploration of the explicit constructions of the McMullen-Taubes type monodromies is still valuable.
+It provides an algorithm to produce the concrete Dehn twists which are responsible for the actions of $f^*-1$ on cohomology.